codalab/codalab-worksheets/README.md

 By default, the server is running at `http://localhost:2800`.
 You can change this in `~/.codalab/config.json`.

+For security reasons, the server is only accessible from localhost.
+To make the server accessible from anywhere, under "server" / "host" in `~/.codalab/config.json`, change "localhost" to "".

 Now we can connect to this server by switching both the worksheet (directory) and the instance (drive):